-Carbon price floor impact on the UK power market02 Dec, 2013
+Carbon price floor impact on the UK power market

 The UK carbon price floor is driving a wedge between the UK and European cost of carbon.
 This will have an important impact on the competitiveness of gas vs coal generation in the UK.
 Indicative forward market pricing suggests that gas plant may start to displace coal plant by the summer of 2016.
 This has interesting implications for UK power price dynamics and generation returns.